Take the Jump | Part 3

 On the screen: a person at a cliff’s edge.
 You know the one.

-“Which opens a lane for Ford to enter as the calm, cool big brother,” Joel said.
+“Which opens a lane for Ford to enter as the calm, cool big brother,” Joel added.
 He didn’t glance back at the cliff like he did last night.
 He could feel the cliff looking at him.

 “How do we sell the excitement of electric to a consumer who doesn’t trust advertising?
 Doesn’t really trust anybody?”
 Eli asked.
 He gestured an open palm toward the screen like that old guy in Jurassic Park.